ccolon/disruptsc/README.md

 - countries

 Firms, households, and countries are associated with nodes in the transport network.
-There is at most one firm per sector per district, one household per sector per district.
+There is at most one firm per sector per region, one household per sector per region.
-Countries are associated to nodes which are located outside of the country.
+Countries are associated to nodes which are located outside the country.

 ### Implementation choices

 - For geographical data file, we use GeoJSON and not shapefiles.
-They should all be unprojected, using *epsg:4326*.
+They should not be projected and use the *epsg:4326* coordinate reference system.

 ## Using the model